Shoplifters-2018

 The musical score is to be praised for its high energy and adventurous timing, especially during key scenes.

 The introduction of the seven gunslingers is fun and popular for the Western genre, especially in television series of the time.
-Considering most of the cast were handsome leading men this is a treat for audiences.
+This was a treat for audiences because most cast members were handsome, leading men.

-The music also infuses the film with some pizzazz and is perfect for the genre that it is.
+The music also infuses the film with charisma and is perfect for the genre.

 Westerns in the 1960s were meant to be crowd-pleasing and not especially daring.
 Chico and Petra are a nice addition and provide a bit of diversity.

-The swagger of Brynner and McQueen is filled with machismo that in a different film might be annoying, but in The Magnificent Seven, works.
+Brynner and McQueen’s swagger is filled with machismo that might be annoying in a different film, but it works in The Magnificent Seven.
 They both look great, are clearly in their prime, and are well suited for a feature meant to satisfy the tastes of men and make the women swoon.

-They prance around on their horses looking serious, cool, and confident.
+They prance around on their horses, looking serious, calm, and confident.
 However, the film’s target demographic is men and not teenage girls.

 The over-arching story is irritating.
 The viewer is supposed to believe that the Mexican men are so incompetent that they do not even know how to shoot a gun or how to defend themselves.

 This seems to be a gimmick and a pro-American stance more than a reality.
-The gunslingers swoop in and take complete control showing the Mexicans how real men fight.
-It’s silly and trite and an obvious plot device.
-Contrived and offensive but common for the genre.
+The gunslingers swoop in and take complete control, showing the Mexicans how real men fight.
+It’s silly and trite and a prominent plot device.

-During the middle of the film, the story meanders and the thirst for the inevitable, climactic finale makes the viewer a bit restless.
-Finally, we are treated to the battle between good and bad where much blood is spilled and even a few of the gunslingers are slain.
+The film meanders, and the viewer becomes restless in the middle because of the thirst for the inevitable climactic finale.
+Finally, we are treated to the battle between good and evil, where much blood is spilled, and even a few gunslingers are slain.

 Laughable is how the characters die on cue but still look great while dying.
 The finale is marginally satisfying but predictable in its outcome.

-Made during a time when the Western was a popular genre and a box office success, decades later the film feels dated and rather unnecessary.
+Made when the Western was a popular genre and a box office success, decades later, the film feels dated and unnecessary.

 Oscar Nominations: Best Music Score of a Dramatic or Comedy Picture